Get App

 • 108 is a multiple of 9, 12 and 27

 In Hinduism, 9 represents wholeness, 12 signifies completeness, and 27 symbolises creation.
-108 contains all of these sacred numbers.
+108 contains all of these sacred numbers, and it’s evenly divided by all three numbers.

 • There are 108 Upanishads

-The Upanishads are ancient Hindu scriptures that contain some of the central philosophical concepts of Hinduism.
-There are 108 Upanishads names, which are principle Upanishads for any moral defined in astrology texts.
+The Upanishads are ancient Hindu scriptures that contain some of Hinduism’s central philosophical concepts.
+There are 108 Upanishads, the principal Upanishads for any moral defined in astrology texts.

 • 108 Marma Points

-In Ayurvedic medicine and yoga, there are 108 marma points in the body where energy flows and can become blocked.
-Massaging these marma points is believed to release energy blockages and promote health and vitality.
+In Ayurvedic medicine and yoga, there are 108 vital points in the body where energy flows and can become blocked.
+Massaging these marma points releases energy blockages and promotes health and vitality.

-A japa mala is a string of beads used for keeping count while chanting a mantra.
-Malas have 108 beads, plus a ‘guru’ bead.
+A japa mala is a string of beads used to keep count while chanting a mantra.
+Malas have 108 beads, plus a ‘meru’ bead.
 The 108 beads represent the 108 kinds of passions that bind the soul.

 • There are 108 sacred sites in India